neffo/bing-wallpaper-gnome-extension/README.md

 `cd bing-wallpaper-gnome-extension`
 `sh buildzip.sh`

-You can then install this file using the Gnome Tweak Tool.
+You can then install this file using the GNOME Tweak Tool.
 Please note to install an extension correctly the zip must have the metadata.json file in the base directory (not in a sub-directory), so you can't use the Git zip file to do this.

 ## Enable debug logging